| The

 Time Out Guide to Cape Town or similar travel publication

 enabling you to plan your holiday in advance.
+Table

 Mountain offers stunning views over Cape Town and surrounding